wvoelcker/project/README.md

 ### core concepts

 #### domain objects
 Domain objects represent entities used by your app (for example, blog posts, or users).
-Each domain object is associated with a type of Dataset, meaning that that data submitted for its various properties has a set of validation rules; if you break them, an exceptio will be thrown.
+Each domain object is associated with a type of Dataset, meaning that that data submitted for its various properties has a set of validation rules; if you break them, an exception will be thrown.

 For example, if you have a domain object called User, you might associate it with a dataset called UserDataset, which contained the fields "name" and "age"